Overview

 Jun Takahashi’s philosophy centres on the coexistence of opposites: beautiful versus ugly, punk versus romantic, chaos versus order.
 He began making clothes because he couldn’t find anything he wanted to wear, and that personal impulse led him to create a wardrobe that speaks to outsiders and dreamers.
 Undercover’s credo - that life is a combination of pain and beauty - manifests in garments that mix ripped and mended fabrics with chiffon, lace and faded florals.
 Punk music and street art inspire the rebellious graphics, while couture techniques elevate the construction.

 Takahashi resists trends and focuses on storytelling through clothing.
 Each collection is built around a concept or narrative, often with soundtracks and set design that immerse the viewer.
 Collaborations with artists and musicians reinforce the interdisciplinary nature of his work.
 Takahashi has recently explored new mediums such as film and sculpture, using fashion shows as immersive experiences that challenge audiences to confront dystopian themes.
+He views clothing as a form of communication and believes that embracing contradiction is essential to authenticity.
+This perspective resonates with fans who see Undercover not just as garments but as cultural commentary and personal armour.

 Disclaimer